 Paints

-Paints and coating materials of some construction materials might contain PFAS.
-The active ingredient of PFAS improves the glossiness of the paint and decreases bubbling and peeling on the paint surface.
+Paints and coatings might contain PFAS to improve their glossiness as well as decrease bubbling and peeling on the paint surface.
 PFAS also enhances the stain and water resistance of the paint.

-Below are examples of products that might contain PFAS-treated paints:
+Below are examples of products that might contain paints treated with PFAS:

 - Wooden furniture